Frequently asked questions

 When you sign up for a Truyu account, we collect and use:

-These are encrypted and stored by Truyu.
-We keep these for 3 years after you delete your account for legal and compliance reasons.
+These are stored securely by Truyu.
+We retain these for 3 years after you delete your account for legal and compliance reasons.

 Data breach alerts